 We spend our day visiting several monasteries in Lhasa in the company of a guide and interpreter.
 One of these is the Sera Monastery in Tibet within its whitewashed walls and golden roofs.
-After lunch we visit Norbulingka, a summer palace of the Dalai Lama and the Jokhang Temple, a most sacred shrine in Tibet.
+After lunch, we visit Norbulingka, a summer palace of the Dalai Lama and the Jokhang Temple, a most sacred shrine in Tibet.
 Surrounding the Jokhang is the Barkor – a maze of narrow cobbled streets that is the central market of Lhasa.
-Overnight at Hotel.

 We visit Potala Palace in the morning.
 It is a palace that dominates the city of Lhasa.
-It is a spectacular building containing private quarters of the Dalai Lama as well as numerous grand state rooms and many important chapels.
+It is a spectacular building containing private quarters of the Dalai Lama as well as numerous grand staterooms and many important chapels.
 There has been a Palace on this site since the 5th or 6th century, but the present Palace was constructed in the 17th century.
 After lunch, we visit the Drepung Monastery, which was founded in the 14th century.
 It used to be the largest monastery in the world, with a population of around 10,000 monks.
-These days the number has fallen down to hundred.
-Overnight at Hotel.
+These days the number has fallen down to a hundred.

 Our tour in the beautiful Lhasa City comes to an end today.
 There is nothing else to do but stroll around the Lhasa streets, shop for souvenirs or just rest in our hotel room.
 A representative from Adventure Club Trek will take us to the Lhasa airport for our onward journey.